IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/call-and-end.rst

 ``call`` nodes have a simple body, consisting of the node ID the runtime should "call".
 When the runtime gets to such node, it pushes the current call node on to a stack.
 It then starts traversing the decision graph again, this time from the called node.
 This traversal terminates when the runtime engine hits an ``end`` node.
 At that time, the aforementioned ``call`` node is popped from the stack, and the runtime engine continues the previous graph traversal from that node's successor.

 .. warning :: When using ``call`` nodes, it is required to mark the end of the top-level traversal with an ``end`` node.
-Otherwise, the traversal will continue to nodes that were previously called.
+Otherwise, the traversal will continue to nodes that were previously ``call``-ed.

 Consider the following code: